 - Carry equipment needed for unexpected emergencies, including foot wear which will protect your feet when walking out, a throw rope, knife, whistle, and waterproof matches.
 If you wear eyeglasses, tie them on and carry a spare pair on long trips.
 Bring cloth repair tape on short runs, and a full repair kit on isolated rivers.
 Do not wear bulky jackets, ponchos, heavy boots, or anything else which could reduce your ability to survive a swim.

 Despite the mutually supportive group structure, individual paddlers are ultimately responsible for their own safety, and must assume sole responsibility for the following decisions:

 - The decision to participate on any trip.
 This includes an evaluation of the expected difficulty of the rapids under the conditions existing at the time of the put-in.

-- The selection of appropriate equipment, including a boat design suited to their skills and the appropriate rescue and survival gear.
+- The appropriate equipment selection, including a boat design suited to their skills and the appropriate rescue and survival gear.

-- The decision to scout any rapid, and to run or portage according to their best judgment.
-Other members of the group may offer advice, but paddlers should resist pressure from anyone to paddle beyond their skills.
+- The decision to scout any rapid and to run or portage according to their best judgment.
+Other group members may offer advice, but paddlers should resist pressure from anyone to paddle beyond their skills.
 It is also their responsibility to decide whether to pass up any walk-out or take-out opportunity.

 - All trip participants should consistently evaluate their own and their group's safety, voicing their concerns when appropriate and following what they believe to be the best course of action.
 Paddlers are encouraged to speak with anyone whose actions on the water are dangerous, whether they are a part of your group or not.